IntooUSA/invitation_test/README.md

 7. On your index page, add a search filter that allows you to search for invitations based on first_name, last_name, or email.

-8. Create a method that loads invitations.csv into your model.
+8. Create a method that loads invitation_test.csv into your model (Attached to this repo).

 9. Create a method that plots the number of invitations activated each day using the (line, pie, bar) graph of your choice.